forestgrape/people_interactions/conflicts/military.md

 # Military
 > [in work]

-> Simplified and likely does often not reflect the situation on a real battlefield.
+> Simplified and may not reflect the situation on a real battlefield.

 In defense, fixed defensive structures such as fortifications and natural structures can be used as protection.
+Such static defense structures usually provide a very high protection (usually much higher than achievable by mobile armor).
 This yields hallmarks of offensive and defensive equipment/weapons.

 Hallmarks of Offensive Weapons:
 * *Capability for Movement in the Open Field:* For offense, usually at some point action in the 'open field/air' is required and thus a possible exposure to enemy fire.